petyaracz/Racz2024b/Readme.md

 standard errors, and statistics that express the predictive power of each model for participant responses.

-For ‘cselekszenek’, the best model is the GCM, which uses similarity to all training forms across categories.
+For ‘cselekszenek’, the best model is the generalised context model, which uses similarity to all training forms across categories.
 This model calculates word distance using edit distance rather than aligned phonological dissimilarity.

-For ‘hotelban’, the best model is the GCM, using jaccard distance.
+For ‘hotelban’, the best model is the generalised context model, using jaccard distance.

 For ‘lakok’, the best model is the tiny overlap finder, which by default uses segment-level similarity or edit distance to find overlapping